 - Show all of your work (when applicable)

-- Submitted on time
+- Submitted on time for meaningful feedback

 - Take ownership and ask questions, don’t wait until the last minute, I’m here to help!